 Visiting scholars have access to a wealth of information at the Law School Library.
 Visiting Scholars may use the Library’s resources on-site during regular Library hours.

 You are strongly encouraged to engage with the faculty and student body, including the international students of the LLM and SJD classes.
 Scholars are invited to faculty workshops to hear presentations by Law School faculty and guests, and are occasionally asked to give a presentation to a student society or in a professor's class that touches on the scholar's research.

 - Due to space restrictions, the Law School does not and cannot provide Visiting Scholars with office space or reserved library carrels.

 - Visiting Scholars do not have borrowing privileges at any University library, and are not provided with access to paid internet databases.

-- Visiting Scholars may not audit classes at the Law School or in other University units.
+- Except in extraordinary circumstances and with the prior permission of both the Dean of the Law School and the applicable professor, Visiting Scholars may not audit classes at the Law School or in other University units.
 If you wish to take advantage of the world-class instruction available to our students, you should instead consider applying to Pitt Law’s LLM or SJD programs.